esp8266/Arduino/doc/esp8266wifi/generic-class.rst

 Documentation for the above functions is not yet prepared.

-For code samples please refer to separate section with `examples <generic-examples.md>`__ dedicated specifically to the Generic Class.
+For code samples please refer to separate section with `examples <generic-examples.rst>`__ dedicated specifically to the Generic Class.